WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: No

+Operands: A

-Function: Calls a subroutine, with the address stored in the `src` operand.
+Function: Calls a subroutine, with the address stored in the `a` operand.
 The value of `%pc + 4` (i.e., the instruction directly after) is pushed on the stack.
 After this, the CPU jumps to the address specified.
 ### 0x30: rcall (relative call)
 Opcode: `110000`

 Instruction-specific bitfield use?: No

+Operands: A

-Function: Calls a subroutine located at a (signed) relative address stored in the `src` operand.
+Function: Calls a subroutine located at a (signed) relative address stored in the `a` operand.
 The return address (`%pc + 4`) is pushed on the stack.
 After this, the CPU jumps to the address specified.

 Modifies flags?: No